LucioFurnari/Weather-App/README.md

 - Change the color of the card depending of the weather. ❌

 - Make responsive the page. ❌

-- // Check for the Geocoding API to get the exact location
-- // Separate the card components in modules

 <!-- ❌ ✔️ ⭕ ❓ -->

 Images used: